 Non-domesticated Terrestrial Mammals

 The Falklands Islands Fox known as ‘ Warrah’ to the early settlers, was the only native terrestrial mammal occurring on East and West Falkland.
-It was exterminated by 1876 because it was considered to be a menace to the sheep.
-All mammalian predators in the Falklands have been introduced.
-Though many outer islands remain rodent and cat free.
+It was exterminated by 1876 because it was considered to be a threat to the abundant sheep population.
+All mammalian predators in the Falklands have been introduced, though many outer islands remain rodent and cat free.

 The Patagonian Grey Fox was introduced in the 1930’s and can be seen on Weddell Island.
-The Brown Hare was introduced to East Falklands and can be seen at Betha’s Beach and Darwin.
+The Brown Hare was introduced to East Falklands and can be seen at Bertha’s Beach and Darwin.

 There is also a wide variety of flora and fauna, 350 species recorded, of which 13 are endemic and 173 are native.
-The Pale Maiden is a delicate white flower and is national flower.
-Keep an eye open for the pretty Vanilla Daisy and Lady’s Slipper.
+The Pale Maiden is a delicate white flower and is our national flower.
+Keep an eye open for the pretty Vanilla Daisy and Lady’s Slipper too!